-Ossila have produced a range of masks for vacuum deposition of materials onto our standardized 8-pixel substrate design.
-These include masks which are used to deposit an electrode and define an active area for thin film electronic devices, masks for the deposition of semiconducting materials, and masks for the deposition of conductive busbars -- all to obtain the highest device performances possible.
+Ossila have produced a range of masks for vacuum deposition of materials onto our standardised 8-pixel substrate design.
+These include masks that are used to deposit electrodes and busbars and masks to deposit semiconducting materials to define an active area for thin film electronic devices - all to obtain the highest device performances possible.
 All our deposition masks are made from stainless steel, with the option of an additional spacer layer.
 More information on the specifications can be found below.
 Ossila provide the following masks that are suitable for use with our S211 substrate design:

 - Busbar mask - Allows for the deposition of high conductivity metals on non-critical parts of the ITO to reduce resistive losses within devices